CESNET/ipfixcol2/src/plugins/input/tcp/README.rst

     is left empty, the plugin binds to all available network interfaces.
 The element can occur multiple times (one IP address per occurrence) to manually select multiple interfaces.
     [default: empty]

+Optional parameters:

+:``certificateFile``:
+    Absolute path to a PEM file with certificate and private key.
+Specifying this path will enable TLS decoder for the inbound connections.
+If this parameter is omitted, TLS decoder is disabled.

 Notes
 -----